Buying a pet

 Buying from a pet shelter

-When buying or adopting from a shelter or rescue, consumer guarantees are limited due to the often unknown history of the pet.
+Your consumer guarantees are limited if you adopt from a shelter or rescue.
+This is due to the often unknown history of the pet.

 Under Australian Consumer Law (ACL), pet buyers have the same rights and protections that apply to most other purchases.